Sinking of HMS Victoria

 The sinking of HMS Victoria took place at approximately 15:30 on 22 June 1893, after HMS Victoria, the flagship of the Royal Navy's Mediterranean Fleet, collided with HMS Camperdown while on fleet manoeuvres in the Eastern Mediterranean.
-The collision caused significant damage to Victoria's bow, with a large hole produced that caused the ship to rapidly capsize.
+The collision caused significant damage to Victoria's bow, with a large hole produced causing the ship to rapidly capsize.
 Victoria took approximately fifteen minutes to sink, with 358 members of the crew, including Vice-Admiral Sir George Tryon, lost in the disaster.

 Background

-In 1893, the Royal Navy saw the Mediterranean Sea as a vital sea route between Britain and India, under constant threat from the navies of France and Italy.
-The impressive naval force that the British concentrated to protect these sealanes made Mediterranean Fleet one of the most powerful in the world.
+In 1893, the Royal Navy saw the Mediterranean Sea as a vital sea route between Britain and India (via the Suez Canal, completed in 1869), under constant threat from the navies of France and Italy.
+The impressive naval force that the British concentrated to protect these sealanes made the Mediterranean Fleet one of the most powerful in the world.
 On 22 June 1893, the bulk of the fleet, eleven ironclads (eight battleships and three large cruisers), were on their annual summer exercises off Tripoli in the Ottoman Empire (now Lebanon).

 Vice-Admiral Sir George Tryon, the commander-in-chief of the Mediterranean Fleet, was a strict disciplinarian who believed that the best way to keep his crews taut and efficient was by continuous fleet evolutions, which before the invention of wireless were signalled by signal flags, semaphore and signal lamp.
 He had devised a new system of ship handling intended to depart from the system of flag signalling, which was limited in what could be imparted by whatever was in the existing signal book.
-His specialty was the "TA" system, which took its name from the signal that would indicate it was in operation.
+His speciality was the "TA" system, which took its name from the signal that would indicate it was in operation.
 Tryon developed the "TA" system as a means for complex manoeuvres to be handled by only a few simple signals, but which required his ships' captains to use their initiative; upon his flying the flag signal "TA", all ships in the formation were to follow the movements of the flagship without the need to wait for or acknowledge any other signals.
 However, initiative was a quality that had become blunted by decades of naval peace since Trafalgar, and which was unwelcome in a hierarchical navy that deified Admiral Horatio Nelson while misunderstanding what he had stood for.
 A taciturn and difficult man to his subordinate officers, Tryon habitually avoided explaining his intentions to them, to accustom them to handle unpredictable situations.

-The collision
+Collision

 In June 1893, the bulk of the Mediterranean Fleet departed Malta for the Eastern Mediterranean to take part in the annual exercises.
 On 23 June, having anchored at Beirut, the fleet weighed anchor and headed for sea, with the eleven major ships split into two columns, led by the flagships of the fleet commander and his deputy.